tyo07/NodeBB/README.md

 NodeBB is licensed under the **GNU General Public License v3 (GPL-3)** (http://www.gnu.org/copyleft/gpl.html).

 Interested in a sublicense agreement for use of NodeBB in a non-free/restrictive environment?
 Contact us at sales@nodebb.org.

+At the beginning, I wanted to learn this because I have some personal project but it did not work out.
+Instead, I learn about something about digitalocean, domain setup, hosting and docker from this project so it is a lot of fun and interesting